The Armageddon Factor: Plot

 The planet Atrios, ruled by Princess Astra, is losing a nuclear war with their neighbouring planet Zeos.
 Astra, on a tour to rally the injured troops within their safety bunker, is beguiled into seeking safety in a false shelter.
 Soon after, while searching for the Key to Time's final segment, the Fourth Doctor and Romana arrive, encountering Astra before she is suddenly abducted.
 After some initial false accusations from the leading bull-headed military Marshal, the Doctor agrees to help his increasingly weak efforts against Zeos.
 The Doctor and Romana discover that there is another factor in the war, when Romana notices a control device attached to the Marshal's neck, the Doctor deduces there is another planetary object between Atrios and Zeos, and a skull-shaped receiver is found behind a mirror that the Marshal seemingly uses to meditate with.

 The Doctor is abducted during an attempt to transmaterialise/transmat (teleport) to Zeos, and meets with the true opponent, the "Shadow", ruling over a space station called the "Planet of Evil".
 However, as part of the Shadow's stratagem, he releases the Doctor, hoping he will misstep in his search for the Segment.
 The Doctor transmats to Zeos, genuinely this time, reuniting with Romana, an Atrion officer, and K9.
 They all find that Zeos is deserted, its inhabitants possibly already annihilated, save for the giant supercomputer Mentalis, which is controlling the outcome of the war.
 K9 is able to communicate with it, and Mentalis declares the war over.

 However, the Marshal seeks victory through his opponent's annihilation, and launches a single flagship offence to the planet.
 Mentalis detects the launch, and, unable to defend itself after surrendering, begins a self-destruct sequence set to destroy both Zeos and Atrios.
 The Doctor attempts to stop it, but it damages its central control after its perimeter defence is triggered.
-With a lack of options, the Doctor fashions an artificial stopgap Segment, and orders the Key to Time to shroud the Marshal's ship and Mentalis' systems in an imperfect deteriorating time loop.
+With a lack of options, the Doctor fashions an artificial stopgap Segment, and orders the Key to Time to shroud the Marshal's ship and Mentalis' systems in a time loop.
+However, without the true Segment, it slowly deteriorates.